 Finally, we found that litters that contain activated carbon and baking soda contain smells most effectively.

 As we mentioned, clumping is an important aspect of eliminating odors.
-Clumping litter attaches to the excrements forming a clump that does not allow odors to spread.
+Clumping litter attaches to the excrements forming a solid clump that does not allow odors to spread.
 That also makes it easy to remove from the box without having to throw away the rest of the litter.
 This will not only make your cleaning job easier, but it will help you use less litter and keep the box clean for longer.

 Note of caution for kittens: It is recommended to not use clumping litter with kittens under four months of age as they may try to ingest it.
 That would be very dangerous once the litter clumps, and expands, potentially blocking the kitten’s intestine.
 That’s why the best kitty litter for odor control will always be non-clumping.